+When do you check in workfiles?

+After you make changes to a workfile, check in the workfile when you want to:

+- Preserve the changes made to the workfile - Make your changes available to other Project Team Members

+Each time you check in a workfile, it becomes a new revision in the versioned file.

+What happens during check in?

+By default, when you check in a workfile, Version Manager creates a new revision, assigns it the next number in sequence, and keeps a read-only workfile in the workfile location.

+Checking in projects and project databases

-When do you After you make changes to a workfile, check in the workfile when you want to: check in workfiles?
-Preserve the changes made to the workfile Make your changes available to other Project Team Members Each time you check in a workfile, it becomes a new revision in the versioned file.
-What happens By default, when you check in a workfile, Version Manager creates a new revision, assigns during check in? it the next number in sequence, and keeps a read-only workfile in the workfile location.
-Checking in When you choose to check in workfiles by selecting a project or project database, Version projects and Manager checks in the workfiles associated with every versioned file within the selected project databases project or project database.
-Associating issues If you have installed TrackerLink or SourceBridge, you can associate issues from the Check In dialog box by clicking the Associate Issues button.
+When you choose to check in workfiles by selecting a project or project database, Version Manager checks in the workfiles associated with every versioned file within the selected project or project database.

+If you have installed TrackerLink or SourceBridge, you can associate issues from the Check In dialog box by clicking the Associate Issues button.

 NOTE TrackerLink or SourceBridge is invoked automatically if you or your administrator have set it up to require that you associate issues when checking in workfiles.